MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-engagement/on-premises/customize/solutions-overview.md

 [!INCLUDE [cc_applies_to_on-prem-9_0_0](../includes/cc_applies_to_on-prem-9_0_0.md)]

- Solutions exist so that a Dynamics 365 for Customer Engagement apps can be purchased, shared, or otherwise transported from one organization to another.
+ Solutions exist so that a Dynamics 365 Customer Engagement (on-premises) can be purchased, shared, or otherwise transported from one organization to another.
 You can get solutions from [AppSource](https://appsource.microsoft.com/) or from an independent software vendor (ISV).
 A solution is a file that you can import in to an environment as an app or to apply a set of customizations to an existing app.

  [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Whitepaper: Patterns and Principles for Solution Builders](http://go.microsoft.com/fwlink/p/?LinkID=533946)